- Academic Affairs

 Why should you conserve water?

 Less than 1 percent of all of the water in the world is available for our use.
-When you waste water, you not only waste money and energy, but you also hurt communities across the country that are already facing challenges in maintaining healthy and affordable water supplies.
+When you waste water, you not only waste money and energy, but you also hurt communities across the country that are facing challenges in maintaining healthy and affordable water supplies.

-Here are some small adjustments you can make that will help save water and energy while saving you money at the same time:
+Here are small adjustments you can make that will help save water and energy while saving you money at the same time:

 1. Find and fix leaks